Solution | Real Estate Pricing#

 Assets invested in Real Estate have x3 in the past ten years to exceed 3,3 trn$ AUM.
 The pandemic has triggered significant volatility on real estate pricing: on average, commercial real estate indexes have seen their prices drop by -25% in a year.

-The goal of this adapt and apply solution is to show asset management organizations how Dataiku can be used to predict the price of residential real estate using publicly available data in order to identify key factors in real estate pricing at individual and portfolio levels.
+The goal of this adapt-and-apply Solution is to show asset management organizations how they can use Dataiku to predict the price of residential real estate.
+Using publicly available data, this Solution enables them to identify key factors in real estate pricing at individual and portfolio levels.

 Have access to a Dataiku 12.0+* instance.